 If $C$ is finite dimensional, then $\Hom_{\K}(C,Y) = C^*\otimes Y$ and there is no difference between comodules, $C^\ast$-modules and contramodules.
 This is the simplest example of the comodule-contramodule correspondence.

 The theory of contramodules over a coalgebra was completely neglected until the early 2000's when Positselski, motivated by his work on the theory of semi-infinite cohomology in the geometric Langlands program, took up the study of contramodules.
 Much of his work was published in 2010 \cite{Pos2}.
-Positselski showed how to set up the comodule-contramodule correspondence for coalgebras without any finite dimensionality hypotheses.
-This correspondence is not a one-one correspondence, but Positselski was able to prove that it defines an equivalence between appropriate derived categories of comodules and contramodules.
-In \cite{Bohm} Bohm, Brzezi\'{n}ski, and Wisbauer gave a very clean account of the theory of comodules and contramodules in categories of modules in terms of monads, comonads, and adjoint functors.
-This is very natural and fits in very well with the original work of Eilenberg and Moore.
+Positselski showed how to set up the co-contra correspondence for coalgebras without any finite dimensionality hypotheses.
+This correspondence is not a one-to-one correspondence, but Positselski was able to prove that it defines an equivalence between appropriate derived categories of comodules and contramodules.
+In \cite{Bohm} Bohm, Brzezi\'{n}ski, and Wisbauer gave a clean account of the theory of comodules and contramodules in categories of modules in terms of monads, comonads, and adjoint functors.
+This account fits in well with the original work of Eilenberg and Moore.

-The starting point for our work is that the ingredients for the comodule - contramodule correspondence are present in many interesting examples which are not module categories.
+The starting point for our work is that the ingredients for the comodule-contramodule correspondence are present in many interesting examples which are not module categories.
 The simplest (and perhaps the most fundamental of all examples) is the category of sets.
 Other examples, which we study in some detail in this paper, include the category of chain complexes, simplicial sets and topological spaces.
 Further examples, which we do not study, include the categories of spectra, $G$-sets where $G$ is a discrete group, and $G$-spaces where $G$ is a topological group.